gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I sighed, closed the shutters, and went to the cabinet opposite the window and opened the drawer marked "Wave".
 A poem inscribed on a scrap of leather lay inside, along with a few other odds and ends of his.
-The drawer had been for Tulip before him, and---whose before that?
+The drawer had been for Tulip before him, and—whose before that?
 I could not remember.
 It would be scribed somewhere, but no matter, no matter.

 I sat down at my desk and set the bracelet in front of me.
 One long, slow